 Build the operating path

-Folium assembles software, AI architecture, agents, RAG, integrations, governance, proof, and launch operations.
+Folium assembles software, AI architecture, agents, source-of-truth design, controlled retrieval, integrations, governance, testing, and launch operations.

 Investor lens